What Is Spray Foam Insulation's Return-on-Investment (ROI)?

-Spray foam insulation has the highest return-on-investment (ROI) of almost every other upgrade done to a building.
-In many cases, people who install spray foam in their homes can expect to see an average ROI between 3 to 5 years depending on the size of the building, where the home is located, the condition of the HVAC unit, home energy usage and the areas being spray foamed.
+Spray foam insulation has one of the highest return-on-investment (ROI) and shortest payback period of almost any other efficiency upgrade done to a building.
+In many cases, people who install spray foam in their homes can expect to see an average ROI between 3 to 7 years depending on the size of the building, where the home is located, the condition of the HVAC unit, home energy usage and the areas being spray foamed.

-When using spray foam, the absolute highest ROI per dollar spent comes when insulating our attic roof rafters.
-Up to 35% of heat loss in cold climates and up to 40% of radiant heat gain in warm climates comes from poorly insulated attic areas of most homes and buildings.
-By using spray foam, you prevent the unconditioned air from entering your home and the conditioned air from leaving your home.
-Spray foam insulation is your first, and only, line of defense against the elements!
+When using spray foam, particularly in South Florida, the most important area to insulate is the attic roof deck.
+Up to 35% of heat loss in cold climates and up to 40% of radiant heat gain in warm climates comes from poorly insulated attics.
+By using spray foam, you prevent hot, humid unconditioned air from entering your attic and it keeps cool, conditioned air inside.
+Insulation, and particularly spray foam insulation, is the most important of defense against the outdoor elements!

-By spraying foam insulation in the roof, you raise the thermal envelope from the attic floor to the underside of the roof deck allowing the attic to become semi-conditioned space.
-Because of spray foam's incredible efficiency, your attic will now be within 5-10 degrees of the rest of the home throughout the year.
-This helps make the building more comfortable, reduces wear-and-tear on HVAC equipment and can reduce energy bills by as much as 50% or more.
-Instead of an attic getting to 100+ degrees Fahrenheit on hot summer days and below freezing on frigid winter nights, the attic will now be close to your home's set temperature of 65-85 degrees year-round which significantly reduces the risk of condensation on HVAC vents and wear and tear on the unit as well.
+Spray foam helps make the living space more comfortable, reduces wear-and-tear on HVAC equipment due to less frequent usage and can reduce energy bills by as much as 50% or more.
+Instead of an attic getting to 120+ degrees Fahrenheit on hot summer days and below freezing on frigid winter nights, the attic will now be close to your home's set temperature of 60-90 degrees year-round which significantly reduces the risk of condensation on HVAC vents and wear and tear on the unit as well.

 Example of Savings by Upgrading to Spray Foam in a New Construction